GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 Importing an external mesh with VTK
 -----------------------------------

-In this first part of the tutorial, we use an hexahedral mesh provided to GEOSX.
+In this first part of the tutorial, we use an hexahedral mesh provided to GEOS.
-This hexahedral mesh is strictly identical to the grid used in the first tutorial (:ref:`TutorialSinglePhaseFlowWithInternalMesh`), but instead of using the internal grid generator GEOSX, we specify it with spatial node coordinates in ``vtk`` format.
+This hexahedral mesh is strictly identical to the grid used in the first tutorial (:ref:`TutorialSinglePhaseFlowWithInternalMesh`), but instead of using the internal grid generator GEOS, we specify it with spatial node coordinates in ``vtk`` format.
-To import external grid into GEOSX, we did develop a component directly using the **vtk** library.
+To import external grid into GEOS, we did develop a component directly using the **vtk** library.

 So here, our mesh consists of a simple sugar-cube stack of size 10x10x10.